rsksmart/bridge-transaction-parser/README.md

 ```
 ## Contributing

-Any comments or suggestions feel free to contribute or reach out at our [open slack](https://dev.rootstock.io//slack).
+Any comments or suggestions feel free to contribute or reach out at our [Discord server](https://discord.gg/rootstock).